c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 5. If both types are integer types with the same signedness, the maximum type is the widest integer type of the two.
 E.g. `uint + ulong -> ulong`.
-6. If both types are integer types with different signedness, the maximum type is a signed integer with the same bit width as the maximum integer type. `ulong + int -> long`
+6. If both types are integer types with different signedness, the maximum type is a signed integer with the same bit width as the maximum integer type.
+E.g. `ulong + int -> long`.
-7. If at least one side is a struct or a pointer to a struct with an `inline` directive on a member, check recursively check if the type of the inline member can be used to find a maximum type (see below under sub struct conversions)
+7. If at least one side is a struct or a pointer to a struct with an `inline` directive on a member, check recursively whether the type of the inline member can be used to find a maximum type (see below under substruct conversions).
 8. All other cases are errors.

 ### Substruct conversions